pieces-app/pieces-os-client-sdk-for-csharp/README.md

 This SDK has 2 packages:

 - [Pieces.OS.Client](https://www.nuget.org/packages/Pieces.OS.Client/) - this is the core SDK package providing access to the features of Pieces from your C# application
-- [Pieces.Extensions.AI](https://www.nuget.org/packages/Pieces.Extensions.AI/) - this is an implementation of [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI/) using Pieces to provide support for multiple LLMs, as well as adding context such as snippets, files, folders, and live context to your AI conversation.
+- [Pieces.Extensions.AI](https://www.nuget.org/packages/Pieces.Extensions.AI/) - this is an implementation of [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI/) using Pieces to provide support for multiple LLMs, as well as adding context such as snippets, files, folders, and Pieces Long-Term Memory to your AI conversation.

 ## Features